Updated October 7, 2021.

 - Did you offer coverage to your qualified employees?
 This is defined as people working at least 30 hours per week/130 hours per month.

 - Is that coverage deemed affordable?
-The ACA generally defines “affordable” as 9.78% of total household income, which can be calculated based on W-2 wages or rate of pay.
+The ACA generally defines “affordable” as 9.83% of total household income for the 2021 plan year, which can be calculated based on W-2 wages or rate of pay.

 - Does that coverage provide minimum value?
 The general definition for “minimum value” is at least 60% of the total cost of medical services for a standard population, along with substantial coverage of inpatient hospital and physician services.